Chinese retailer in talks to buy British toy shop Hamleys

 Hong Kong-listed footwear retailer C.banner International Holdings (1028.HK) said in a statement that it was in advanced talks to acquire the 255-year-old treasure trove of toys, games and candy canes.

-A source with direct knowledge of the transaction told Reuters earlier on Thursday that a 100 million pound ($154.32 million) deal was due to be announced shortly.
+A source with direct knowledge of the transaction told Reuters earlier on Thursday that a 100 million pound deal was due to be announced shortly.

 The Chinese interest in Hamleys has come to light during President Xi Jinping's pomp-laiden visit to London.
 British Prime Minister David Cameron is pitching the UK as the pre-eminent Western gateway for investment, hoping to seal deals worth $62 billion.